 SKC is also represented through published work.
 Learn more here.

 Solving Kids' Cancer advocates for systemic improvements in the research enterprise and initiates novel clinical trials for children battling the deadliest childhood cancers.
 Experts agree that cures will come through multimodal combinations and approaches.
 SKC supports innovative therapies with strong rationale for improved outcomes for children who need it the most.

-25 of these projects represent clinical trials accruing hundreds of children at cancer centers in 5 countries.
+24 of these projects represent clinical trials which have treated hundreds of children at cancer centers around the world.

-SKC has initiated 2 transatlantic clinical trials, with a third in the planning, expanding access to children in UK and Europe.
+SKC has initiated 4 transatlantic clinical trials, with two more in the planning, expanding access to children worldwide.

-SKC has collaboratively funded 17 projects with 19 charity partners
+SKC has collaboratively funded 32 projects with 22 charity partners.

-SKC has issued 5 requests for proposals with plans to issue 2 more in 2018 to address unmet needs in metastatic sarcomas and induction therapies for neuroblastoma.
+- SKC has issued 7 requests for proposals with plans for more to address unmet needs in solid tumors.